Amar5623/Interactive_recipe_suggester/README.md

 5. Push to your forked repository: `git push origin feature/recipe-name`.
 6. Create a pull request, detailing your changes and the purpose of the pull request.

-## Acknowledgments

-- Special thanks to @Amar5623 for the original idea and inspiration.

 ## Contact

-For any questions or inquiries about this project, feel free to contact us at amar.tiwari.8355@gmail.com or reach out on Twitter: [@Tiwari__Amar](https://twitter.com/Tiwari__Amar) or you can reach out to us on Discord: [rexon2.0].
+For any questions or inquiries about this project, feel free to contact us at amar.tiwari.8355@gmail.com or reach out on Twitter: [@Tiwari__Amar](https://twitter.com/Tiwari__Amar) or you can reach out to us on Discord: rexon2.0.

 Enjoy exploring new recipes and happy cooking!